 Most running shops now offer this and although shop analysis does tend to focus predominantly

 on the foot and ankle relationship, it is still a good place to start.
 However, many other elements of modern life: sitting , driving, computers, phones and tablets, more sitting, all accumulate to throw out other natural balances within in the body.
 Commonly, the pelvis becomes tilted and unstable, shoulders protract, the head moves forward of the body's centre of mass and muscular firing patterns (the order in which muscles fire to produce specific movement) become confused.
 The result is pain and injury, from a supposedly 'natural' activity.

-There are numerous elements to a gait analysis but one of the most basic elements we teach on our CPD course, is how to get a quick idea of somebody's gait by interpreting the wear pattern on the sole of their running shoe.
+There are numerous elements to a gait analysis but one of the most basic elements is how to get a quick idea of somebody's gait by interpreting the wear pattern on the sole of their running shoe.
 I am going to blog about this next time to help you look at your own gait, but in the meantime why not send us a photo of your shoes and we'll send you some feedback on what we see.

 At the Reinge Clinic we can do a one off Running Gait Assessment, or have a great package designed to assess your running, biomechanics and strength and create a bespoke training and strength package for you over several sessions.
 If you are interested take a look here.